 Producer prices in Slovenia rose 22.2 percent year-on-year in June of 2022, easing slightly from a record 22.5 percent increase in May.
 Prices softened for manufacturing (19.5 percent vs 19.9 percent) while remained steady for water supply (at 4.1 percent).
 Meanwhile, prices rose further for electricity supply (100 percent vs 99.2 percent) and mining (17 percent vs 12.4 percent).
 On a monthly basis, On a monthly basis, producer prices went up by 1 percent, slowing sharply from a 2.6 percent increase in the previous month. source: Statistical Office of the Republic of Slovenia

-Producer Prices Change in Slovenia averaged 1.89 percent from 2001 until 2021, reaching an all time high of 9.20 percent in October of 2021 and a record low of -3.27 percent in August of 2009.
+Producer Prices Change in Slovenia averaged 2.34 percent from 2001 until 2022, reaching an all time high of 22.50 percent in May of 2022 and a record low of -3.27 percent in August of 2009.
 This page provides the latest reported value for - Slovenia Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Slovenia Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.
+Slovenia Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.